What is the purpose of the National Reference Test?

 What arrangements will schools need to make for the test?

 As the students sampled to take part in the test are likely to be from various classes, we ask that schools ensure that preparations have been made for all the selected students to be brought to the test room at the time agreed with NFER’s test administrator.
+Late arrivals can be disruptive for all students taking the test, so it is important that all possible measures are taken to ensure that all students arrive on time.
 A seating plan should be prepared in advance of the test date, as done for GCSE exams, so students know exactly where to sit when they enter the examination room and which test should be given to them.

 For the test, students require a black pen or sharp HB or 2B pencil.
 Students must not use gel pens.
 If the student is using a pencil, they must write firmly.